End-of-life conversations empower a person to “die well”

-We explain what end-of-life discussions are about and why it’s so important to talk about it.
-We also share a helpful free guide that makes it easier to start these sensitive conversations.
+We explain what end-of-life care planning is, why these discussions are so important, and share a helpful free guide from The Conversation Project that makes these sensitive conversations easier.

-- The goals of care, like if certain medicines or treatments should be continued
+- The goals of care, like if certain medications should be continued

 - Where someone wants to spend their final days